immortalitous/wetty/README.md

 <a name="autostart_with_systemd-file"/></a>
 ## Autostart with systemd-file
-Copy the `wetty.service` located in [./bin](https://github.com/immortalitous/wetty/tree/master/bin) to the systemd folder:
+Copy the `wetty.service` file located in [./bin/](https://github.com/immortalitous/wetty/tree/master/bin) to the systemd folder:
 ```bash
 $ cp /path/to/wetty/bin/wetty.service /etc/systemd/system/wetty.service
 ```